How Much Money Do You Need to Buy a House?

 Many buyers still think they need 20% down to buy a home.
 That is not always true.
 Depending on the loan program, you may qualify with a much smaller down payment.
 Some government-backed loans allow low down payments for eligible borrowers, and some specialized programs may offer even more flexibility.

 The trade-off is that a lower down payment usually means a larger loan balance and a higher monthly payment.
 On a conventional loan, it can also mean paying private mortgage insurance until you reach enough equity.
+That monthly trade-off is explained in more detail in What Is PMI and How Can You Remove It?.
 In other words, a smaller down payment can make homeownership possible sooner, but it can also make the loan more expensive month to month.

 Home Price3.5% Down5% Down10% Down20% Down